 I needed a plan to determine the ideal Word of the Year.
 A deliberate plan, not just a few seconds without a true evaluation of our homeschool needs and wants.

-To join the quest for finding your homeschool focus and maintaining your vision, subscribe to our Rock Your Homeschool community with your email.
-You will find these activities helpful in solidifying your vision and Homeschool Word of the Year.
+You'll find these activities helpful in solidifying your vision and Homeschool Word of the Year.

 You can take as long as you need to work each step.
 This challenge is about helping YOU find your vision and maintain your homeschool focus.